bvasic/React-FrontEndCoursera/README.md

 Coursera application

-> IN ROOT FOLDER START SERVER on port 3001
+> in root folder start node server on port 3001
-** in /React start folder start react application on port 3000
+> in /React start folder start react application on port 3000

+And thats it